The Best Food Shows to Binge Watch

 JAN

-Jan’s authenticity is his gift; his very approachable and natural charm makes it feel as though you are right there, travelling along with him, just two buddies discovering a culinary landscape together.
+Jan’s authenticity is his gift.
+His natural charm makes it feel as though you are right there, travelling along with him; just two buddies discovering a culinary landscape together.

 Exquisitely shot and edited, this local Showmax production is well worth the watch.
 Season 3 brings things back to home soil and you learn more about his local projects.